damianruck/Religious-change-preceded-economic-change-in-the-20th-century/README.md

 Run "4test_generational_trends_are_period_independent" to use model comparison to test if birth decade differences are independent of period effects.

-## run time-lagged linear regression model
+## Run time-lagged linear regression model

 Run the time series analysis and save results using "5multi_level_granger_causality".